Fake Fudge? Area Woman Files Suit Saying Brand Of Covered Pretzels Aren't The Real Deal

 The suit is asking for monetary damages and asking the company to change the name of the product.

-Who knows, maybe Flitz will soon be called pretzels with a sweet chocolate coating.
+Who knows, maybe Flipz will soon be called pretzels with a sweet chocolate coating.

 Click here to sign up for Daily Voice's free daily emails and news alerts.